Skip to content

 • alert_ids (list, required) — Alert ids to assign.

 • assigned_to_user_id (int | None, optional) — User id (from member_list).
-Omit to self-assign to the caller.
+Pass null to clear the assignee on every alert.

 • confirm_token (str | None, optional) — Token from a prior dry-run call.
 Omit on the first call.